 An annual competition exclusively for Poetry Society members who are also Stanza members.
 The winner receives a free Poetry Prescription or a year's Membership, and the top 3 will be published on our Stanza Competition page online and featured in Poetry News.
 Open to Stanza members selected for Poetry News.
 The next winner will be announced in 2013.

 The SLAMbassadors championship, open to 12-18 year olds, showcases some of the best up and coming performance poets the UK has to offer.
 Winners join a master class weekend at the Poetry Society and perform live at a prestigious London venue.
-Not currently accepting entries.
+For entry details please click here.

 Corneliu M Popescu Prize for European Poetry Translation

-A biennial prize run by the Poetry Society in conjunction with The Ratiu Foundation for published collections of poetry translated from a European language into English.
+A biennial prize run by the Poetry Society for published collections of poetry translated from a European language into English.
 The prize is named after Corneliu M Popescu, a young Romanian translator killed in an earthquake in 1977.
-Details of the next prize have not yet been announced.

 Patricia Mccarthy reads her 1st prize poem from National Poetry Competition at House of Commons on May 15th, launching WWI commemorations